MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 ### Creating an RxInTeradata Compute Context

 Since we want to perform **RevoScaleR** analytic computations in-database, the next step is to create an *RxInTeradata* compute context.
-You will need basic information about your Teradata platform.
+You need basic information about your Teradata platform.
 Since the computations are tied to the database, a connection string is required for the *RxInTeradata* compute context.
 As when specifying an *RxTeradata* data source, the connection string can contain information about your driver, your Teradata ID, your database name, your user ID, and your password.
-If you have not done so already, modify the code below to specify the connection string appropriate to your setup:
+If you have not done so already, modify the following code to specify the connection string appropriate to your setup:

 	tdConnString <- "DRIVER=Teradata;DBCNAME=machineNameOrIP;
 		DATABASE=RevoTestDB;UID=myUserID;PWD=myPassword;"

 Although the data source and compute context have overlapping information (and similar names), be sure to distinguish between them.
 The data source (*RxTeradata*) tells us where the data is; the compute context (*RxInTeradata*) tells us where the computations are to take place.
-Note that the compute context only determines where the **RevoScaleR** high- performance analytics computations take place; it does not affect other standard R computations that you are performing on the client machine.
+The compute context only determines where the **RevoScaleR** high- performance analytics computations take place; it does not affect other standard R computations that you are performing on the client machine.

 The compute context also requires information about your shared directory, both locally and remotely, and the path where Microsoft R Server is installed on each of the nodes of the **Teradata** platform.
 Specify the appropriate information here: